Leonardo-Boss/suckless-site/suckless.org/donations.md

 -------
 Following people are currently donating in one or another way to the suckless.org project:

-* Jason Thigpen donates a slicehost server, which hosts the source code and the tarballs of our projects.
 * Anselm R Garbe donates domains and backup servers.

 Past